- National Criminal Record Check

 Welcome to my teacher profile!
-My name is Barbee and I am an active professional classical singer with over nine years of piano and voice teaching experience.
+My name is Barbee and I am an active professional singer with over ten years of piano and voice teaching experience.
 I enjoy teaching both children and adults.
 Check out my specialities and see if you think we'd be a good fit!
 Then, feel free to click "Ask Barbee a Question" if you'd like more information from me!

 Both voice and piano lessons are based on a foundation of healthy technique while incorporating musicianship skills and encouraging the student to develop their own creativity.
 While my focus as a performer is opera and other classical music, I am experienced in teaching Broadway/musical theater, pop, rock, R&B, folk, and other styles and genres.
 I encourage my students to explore new styles and apply good technique to any style they may choose to sing or play.